David139-debug/Todo-App-Project/README.md

 * JWT
 * bcrypt

+# Note
+Please allow about 50 seconds for the server to wake up after making an API request, due to Render free tier limitations.
+Also, after logging in, please wait at least 25 seconds for the dashboard to load properly.

 ## Setup
 If you want to try Todo App Project, please feel free to clone my repository and enter following commands in your terminal: